Rick MacLeish: Playing style

 His skating and playing styles were influenced by years of "river skating" where he developed his smooth, long striding speed.
-MacLeish depended on a whipping and accurate wrist shot for the majority of his goals and was the Flyers' first, pure goal scoring "sniper".
-His often used scoring move involved carrying the puck over the blue line, quickly darting to the left and then wrist shooting the puck back to the right against the goaltender.
+MacLeish depended on a whipping and accurate wrist shot for the majority of his goals and was the Flyers' first, pure goal-scoring "sniper".
+In 2016, sportswriter Bill Fleischman recalled, "Forty-two years later, I can still see him gliding across the opponent's blue line with the puck, often swerving left, leaning as if he might tumble to the ice and flicking a wrist shot past the goalie.
+It seemed as if MacLeish was on cruise control."

 Later life

 In retirement, MacLeish enjoyed his passion for owning racehorses.
 In the early 2000s, he suffered a heart attack during a Flyers Alumni game and had cardiac bypass surgery the next day.
 MacLeish also suffered from diabetes.
 On May 11, 2016, MacLeish's daughter announced her father had been "battling multiple medical problems" for the last 6 weeks in a Philadelphia hospital.
-MacLeish died in the Philadelphia hospital where he was being treated on May 30, 2016 at age 66 of meningitis, as well as kidney and liver failure.
+MacLeish died in the Philadelphia hospital where he was being treated on May 30, 2016, at age 66 of meningitis, as well as kidney and liver failure.
 MacLeish was survived by his wife, Charlene, and two daughters, Brianna and Danielle.

 Tribute

-Upon learning of MacLeish's death, Philadelphia Flyers' team president Paul Holmgren issued the following statement on the club's Instagram account: “With the passing of Rick MacLeish, the Flyers have lost one of their legends.
+Upon learning of MacLeish's death, Philadelphia Flyers' team president Paul Holmgren issued the following statement on the club's Instagram account: "With the passing of Rick MacLeish, the Flyers have lost one of their legends.
 A good father, grandfather, teammate and friend, Rick will be missed by all who were fortunate to come and know him over the years.
 His happy and friendly demeanor was front and center everywhere Rick went."